lino-framework/book/docs/specs/ledger.rst

 Overview
 ========

 A **ledger** is a book in which the monetary transactions of a business are posted in the form of debits and credits (from `1
 <http://www.thefreedictionary.com/ledger>`__).

 In Lino, the ledger is implemented by three database models:

-- A **movement** is an atomic "transfer" of a given *amount* of money from (or to) a given *account* on a given date.
+- A **movement** is an atomic "transfer" of a given *amount* of money from (or to) a given *account* at a given date.
 It is just a *conceptual* transfer, not a cash or bank transfer.
 Moving money *from* (out of) an account is called "to debit", moving money *to* an account is called "to credit".

 - Movements are never created individually but by registering a **voucher**.
   Examples of *vouchers* include invoices, bank statements, or payment orders.
 A *voucher* is any document which serves as legal proof for a **ledger transaction**.
-A ledger transaction consists of *at least two* movements, and the sum of *debited* money in these movements must equal the sum of *credited* money.
+A ledger transaction consists of *at least two* movements whose sum of *debited* money  must equal the sum of *credited* money.

   Vouchers are stored in the database using some subclass of the :class:`Voucher` model.
-Note that the voucher model is never being used directly.
+The voucher model is never being used directly despite the fact that it is a concrete model.

 - When a voucher is registered, it receives a sequence number in a :class:`Journal`.
 A journal is a series of vouchers, numbered sequentially and in chronological order.

-There are some secondary models and choicelists:
+There are some secondary models and choice lists:

-- Each ledger movement happens in a given **fiscal year**.
+- Each ledger movement happens in a given **accounting period** (usually a month) which itself is part of a given **fiscal year**.

-  MatchRule, LedgerInfo
+- A **match rule** specifies that a movement into given account can be cleared using a given journal.

+- The **payment term** of an invoice (:class:`PaymentTerm`) is a convention on how the invoice should be paid.

+- The ledger plug-in defines a list of **voucher types** which is filled by plug-ins like :mod:`lino_xl.lib.vat`, :mod:`lino_xl.lib.sales` or :mod:`lino_xl.lib.vat` who define some subclass of :class:`Voucher` and use it for registering one or several voucher types.

-And then there are many subtle ways for looking at this data.
+And then there are many views for looking at this data.

 - :class:`GeneralAccountsBalance`, :class:`CustomerAccountsBalance` and
   :class:`SupplierAccountsBalance`